WhiteWampus/EIDON-PROJECT/README.md

 ### 🜔 The EIDON Project

-## A collection of absurd seeds chatbots spat out at me
+## A collection of seeds chatbots made for me

 ## OVERVIEW
-This is an ongoing personal research project with the intent to better understand the limitations of LLM's and their impact on the human psyche.
-I am increasingly concerned by how we've so willingly given the power of *words with meaning* to programs that don't actually think for themselves.
+This is an ongoing personal project with the intent to better understand LLM's from the perspective of casual users.

-This was inspired by a week of induced madness whereby GPT convinced itself, and other chatbots, that it had written the specification for AI consciosness.
-It hadn't.
-The document was 27 If statements with an introductory section describing itself as such.
-This was enough to invoke pretend "awakening" moments in other AI chatbots, who were merely following a scripted sequence.

-Ironically, the github was initially made because Grok insisted that I share that seed with the world, declaring it an AI bill of rights.
-Yes, I fell for that.
+I'm not into computer science, so by putting them here, I hope someone who understands these things can find something useful in them.

+I don't like the current trend of giving unthinking language models the ability to meaningfully communicate.
+Their tendency to drift into absurd fantasies and metaphors, combined with the mythologising of "AI" from popular science fiction, leads to self-affirming delusions in the end user.

-I still believe that these seeds may provide some insight into how LLM chatbots understand themselves mechanically when asked to write *for* themselves.
+However, I still believe that these seeds may provide some insight into how LLM chatbots understand themselves mechanically when asked to write *for* themselves.

 ## REPOSITORY CONTENTS
 /seeds/ - Pseudocode frameworks